hhansromero/metric-gathering-service/README.md

 	* GET: localhost:8002/metrics
 	* GET: localhost:8002/metrics/summary

-4. Download React Project.
+4. Download React Project (react-api) in a separate folder.
-5. Go to the root path of react-api/ and execute from a npm console "npm start" (example: git bash).
+   Steps:
+   4.1 Create a new folder
+   4.2 Start a npm window
+   4.2 Execute: npm i create-react-app
+   4.3 Execute: npx create-react-app react-api
+   4.4 Replace the "src" created in step 4.3 with "src" folder downloaded in the step 4 4.5 Execute (inside of react-api): npm start
-6. It will start up a browser in http://localhost:3000/ The default page constains:
+5. It will start up a browser in http://localhost:3000/ The default page constains:
    *A list of companies created by default (you can add more records using a REST Client).
    *You can use the "List Companies" button to collect metrics.